bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>
 The last component that you might need to build a web application is called a view engine.
-I say might because it\'s actually not necessary.
+I say might because it&apos;s actually not necessary.
 View engines are only necessary if you build a full application with front- and back-end.
-But if you only want to build an API, you won\'t need a view engine.
+But if you only want to build an API, you won&apos;t need a view engine.

 Here is a list of a couple of view engines, which we think you might find interesting.
-Starting with **Angular.js** (https://v17.angular.io/start), **Angular** is important because it\'s part of something called the **MEAN stack**, which stands for **Mongo, Express, Angular** and **Node**.
+Starting with **Angular.js** (https://v17.angular.io/start), **Angular** is important because it&apos;s part of something called the **MEAN stack**, which stands for **Mongo, Express, Angular** and **Node**.
 As we have seen, Mongo would be the database part of our application, while **Express** would handle every